ifsantana/kitchen-flow/README.md

 * Design Patterns

-Factory, Generic Builder, Repository ...
+Factory, Generic Builder, Repository, Producer-Consumer...

 * SOLID Principles

-* ForkJoin Thread Pool
+* ForkJoin Thread Pool [3]

 The ForkJoinPool is the heart of the ForkJoin framework.